The Major in History

 - Seminar Requirement.
-The major requires the completion of at least two seminars (300-level courses) to be taken with different professor.
+The major requires the completion of at least two seminars (3000-level courses) to be taken with different professors.

 - Senior Evaluation Requirement.
 The Senior Evaluation (3 credits) is a special project or research-based thesis to be supervised by a full-time faculty member of the department.

 - A maximum of one independent study project (3 credits) and one internship project (3 credits) may be counted as a course toward the major.

 The Honors Sequence requires the completion of thirteen courses (39 credits), including Junior Seminar: History and Historians [Spring] and Senior Honors Colloquium [Fall], the latter of which fulfills the major's Senior Evaluation requirement

 by requiring the completion of an Honors Thesis .

 The History major's Honors Sequence emphasizes training in interpretive methods, thesis development and historical research.